Dong-Wo-Long/High-levelDivisions/README.md

 - Offirecs
   - Dagger «Commander» - done
   - Mace «Grenadier» - done (for those who pay closer attention, to my great regret, the grenade launcher sprites are not mine but belong to a person with the YouTube username Thomas's Things)
-  - Fortress «Cryostator» - done
+  - Fortress «Devastator» - done
   - Nova «Stalker» - done
   - Crawler «Defender» - in the process
   - Stell «Tesla» - done